jasonsbeer/Amiga-2000-EATX/README.md

 For now, the Kickstart ROM remains the original 27C400.
 These are no longer made, but are easy to find.
 In addition, this allows the use of an original Commodore Kickstart mask ROM.
 Revision 1.2 added support for 1MB (27C800) and 2MB (27C160) EPROMs for custom Kickstart ROMs.

 ### Everything Else
-If something is not specifically mentioned, you should expect it to be unchanged in function or component from the original A2000.
+If something is not specifically mentioned, you should expect it to be unchanged in function or component from the original Amiga 2000.

 ## Revision History
 Rev 0 - Prototype board